-Before you’re sat down and ready to start revising, it’s important you take some steps to ensure you have an effective session.
+Before you’re sat down and ready to start studying at home, it’s important you take some steps to ensure you have an effective session.
 Here are some of our tips that will help you create a good workspace allowing you to stay focused.
-1. Find a good spot to revise.
+1. Find a good spot

 When moving up to sixth form or college, you will often find yourself with a lot more free time than you are expected to use for studying.
 For some students, this may be an exciting prospect because it means you can have a little more control over your studies.
 However,